wooken/kw.me/content/current_thoughts.md

 It takes the approach of teaching you purely C++, rather than building on top of C knowledge.
 While it isn't an exhaustive text, it claims to teach you the essentials.
 Afterwards, it directs you to more complete texts as well as learning from more focused sources.

+## Simple DirectedMedia Layer (SDL)

+[SDL](https://www.libsdl.org) is widely supported and cross-platform.
+This seems to be a good gateway library into game dev.